portsoc/custom-elements/README.md

-# ws_components
+# Custom Elememts

-Examples from our Web Components lecture.
+An introduction to Templates, Shadow DOM, Web Components and thus: Custom Elements.

 ## Templates